tomas-osswald/switch_2020_g3/docs/sprint5/user_stories/US001_CreateStandardCategory.md

 A standard category can be a sub-category of an existing standard category.
 The name of a standard category must be case-insensitive.

+### 1.2 Dependencies

+### 1.2.1 Pre-conditions

+In order for this US to be possible, a Family and that Family's administrator must already exist in the system.

 ### System Sequence Diagram

 ```` puml